AussieSeaweed/gameservice/docs/source/examples.rst

 This section goes over some of the example games defined in the GameFrame package, which are as follows:

-- Rock paper scissors: :class:`gameframe.games.rockpaperscissors.RockPaperScissorsGame`
+- Rock Paper Scissors: :mod:`gameframe.games.rockpaperscissors`
-- Tic Tac Toe: :class:`gameframe.games.tictactoe.TicTacToeGame`
+- Tic Tac Toe: :mod:`gameframe.games.tictactoe`

 Rock Paper Scissors Games
 -------------------------